-Measure Agency Metric Description Expected Trend Travel Choices & Reliability Provide and accelerate better trave choices for Aucklanders and improve value for money Public transport boardings AT The total number of public transport users across the bus, ferry, and rail networks Increasing Number of cycle movements AT The total number of cycle (or similar) trips past selected count sites in the region Increasing Overall Travel Time for private vehicles AT, NZTA Proportion of the Auckland Local Arterial and Shate Highway networks operating at LOS C or better Steady Unplanned disruptions AT, NZTA Number of disruption incidents across the State Highways, Rail and Local Arterial networks Reducing Public transport reliability AT Percentage of scheduled services that operate, and that depart within the schedule and tolerances Improving Farebox Ratio AT Proportion of public transport services operating cost that is recovered from fares Improving Freight network Performance AT Proportion of the level 1A and 1B freight network operating at level of service C or better during the interpeak.
-Steady Road Throughput AT Average AM peak period lane productivity across 32 monitored arterial routes Improving transport system and reduce the GHG emiss ions it generates Emissions from corporate activities, facilities, ferries & trains AT Greenhouse gas emissions from Auckland Transport's operations Decreasing Overall transport emissions from fuel use AT Estimated based on regional fuel sales data Decreasing Safety Make Auckland's transport system s afe by elimir nating harm to people Deaths and serious injuries (DSI) AT, NZTA DSI's on Auckland's transport network; DSI's of vulnerable users - people walking, riding a bike or motorcycle on Auckland's transport network.
-Down Proportional harm AT, NZTA Annual injuries per million kilometres travelled Down Asset Management Sound asset management Overall asset condition AT, NZTA Proportion of overall road assets in acceptable condition & Proportion of all assets in poor condition Improving Critical asset condition AT Proportion of critical assets in poor condition Improving Roading quality AT, NZTA Road maintenance standards (ride quality) as measured by smooth travel exposure for urban and rural roads Improving Footpath condition AT Proportion of footpaths in acceptable condition Steady Roading Maintenance and Renewal AT Percentage of the sealed local road network that is resurfaced or rehabilitated Improving
+Measure Agency Metric Description Expected Trend Travel Choices & Reliability Provide and accelerate better travel of choices for A Aucklanders and improve value for money Public Transport boardings AT The total number of public transport users across the bus, ferry, and rail networks Increasing Number of cycle movements AT The total number of cycle (or similar) trips past selected count sites in the region Increasing Overall Travel Time for private vehicles AT, NZTA Proportion of the Auckland Local Arterial and Shate Highway networks operating at LOS C or better Steady Unplanned disruptions AT, NZTA Number of disruption incidents across the State Highways, Rail and Local Arterial networks Reducing Public Transport reliability AT Percentage of scheduled services that operate, and that depart within the schedule and tolerances Improving Farebox Ratio AT Proportion of public transport services operating cost that is recovered from fares Improving Freight Network Performance AT Proportion of the level 1A and 1B freight network operating at level of service C or better during the interpeak.
+Steady Road Throughput AT Average AM peak period lane productivity across 32 monitored arterial routes Improving Climate change and the environme Improve the resilience and sustainabi ansport system and reduce the GHG emissions i t generates Emissions from corporate activities, facilities, ferries & trains AT Greenhouse gas emissions from Auckland Transport's operations Decreasing Overall transport emissions from fuel use AT Estimated based on regional fuel sales data Decreasing Safety Make Auckland's transport system sa fo by olimin: ating harm to poople Deaths and serious injuries (DSI) DSI's on Auckland's transport network; DSI's of Deaths and serious injuries (DSI) AT, NZTA vulnerable users - people walking, riding a bike or motorcycle on Auckland's transport network.
+Down Proportional harm AT, NZTA Annual injuries per million kilometres travelled Down Asset Management Sound asset management Overall asset condition AT, NZTA Proportion of overall road assets in acceptable condition and proportion of all assets in poor condition Improving Critical asset condition AT Proportion of critical assets in poor condition Improving Roading quality AT, NZTA Road maintenance standards (ride quality) as measured by smooth travel exposure for urban and rural roads Improving Footpath condition AT Proportion of footpaths in acceptable condition Steady Roading Maintenance and Renewal AT Percentage of the sealed local road network that is resurfaced or rehabilitated Improving

-\With population and urban growth, and reduction in focused spending indicated in the GPS 2024, this trend may be challenging to achieve annually. \\This includes all distribution on the KiwiRail network.
+With population and urban growth, and reduction in focused spending indicated in the GPS 2024, this trend may be challenging to achieve annually.
+This includes all distribution on the KiwiRail network.